Common name: Nose Sea Cucumber

 Diet

-Detritivore Feeds on detritus and leftovers.
+Detritivore Feeds on detritus, organic matter, and microalgae

 Reefsafe